Tunic as Travel Wear for the 50’s, 60’s, & 70’s: Dinner Attire

 60’s Tunic: Nancy got this tunic in France last year!!
 It’s wonderfully light weight so it’s perfect for traveling since you can add layers to it!

-70’s Tunic: Mom actually bought this tunic on her cruise in the ship gift shop (they had it mismarked so she got a great deal!)
+70’s Tunic: Mom bought this tunic on her cruise in the ship gift shop.
+She is sure they had it mismarked so she got a great deal!

 Tunic: Pia Rossini(similar here)~~Pants: Catherine Stewart (similar here)~~Tank Under: (similar here)~~Shoes: Mootsie Tootsies (similar here)~~Necklace: (similar here)~~Earrings: (similar here)~~Bracelet: (similar here)

 Happy Traveling!!
 What clothing items are your “must take” on a trip?

 If you liked any of these photos, it would help me if you pinned them to your own Pinterest board.
 It’s one way that others can see our outfits.

 Even if you wouldn’t consider purchasing your clothing online, it can be helpful to look through my links to see what is available!
 It certainly doesn’t hurt my feelings, if you click on them but don’t like them.
 Just so you know, one of the ways I make money from this blog is through these linked items.

 Keeping in Touch